 A warm welcome to Oak Tree Counselling.

 We are a small, friendly, local practice based in Point Cook Town Centre, with a wealth of counselling experience and expertise.
-We provide affordable counselling services and relationship coaching to individuals, couples, and families to the west Melbourne communities of Point Cook, Altona, Altona Meadows, Seabrook, Williams Landing, Laverton, Hoppers Crossing, Werribee, and surrounding suburbs.
+We provide affordable counselling services and relationship coaching to individuals and couples to the west Melbourne communities of Point Cook, Altona, Altona Meadows, Seabrook, Williams Landing, Laverton, Hoppers Crossing, Werribee, and surrounding suburbs.

-Appointments are available weekdays, Saturdays, and evenings in the heart of Point Cook Town Centre.
+Appointments are available weekdays and Saturdays in the heart of Point Cook Town Centre.
 If you don’t see the appointment time you want on our online booking service, please give us a call.

 Our role is to provide a safe, confidential, non-judgmental environment for you to be heard and understood.
 Whether you just want to talk, feel better, reflect on what’s going on for you, or work towards practical strategies, sessions are tailored to your needs to help you get the most out of your time with us.

 Please call Clare on 0424 069 889 or the office on (03) 8060 8808 to make an appointment, or to have a quick chat about how we may be able to help.
 If we do not pick up immediately please give it a few rings until it goes to voicemail, and we will come back to you usually within a couple of hours.

 Alternatively, for our availability for the next month and to book online, please use our 24/7 BOOK NOW facility on the top right hand side of this page.

 Our office phone lines are open from 9am until 5.30pm Monday to Saturday.